 Many new diseases can appear over any year and so it is necessary to monitor these to predict which have a significant mortality rate, are highly infectious and represent a significant risk to the world.
 An agency such as the World Health Organisation (WHO) is ideally placed for such surveillance, but it must have access and honest data.
 Many countries have understated their death toll.

 China now claims that the virus did not start in Wuhan, or anywhere else in China.
-No one believes their denial.
+Their denial lacks credibility.
 The extent to which China denied knowledge to the world at a time of great danger is becoming clearer.
 When SARS-1 appeared in China in 2002, there was much denial from the Chinese Government and much important data was hidden.
 When SARS-2, better known as COVID-19 came along, many thought that the Chinese Communist Party had learned the lesson and would be honest this time.
-The evidence suggests that they were not.
+They were not.
 Whenever there is a problem, dictatorships are in denial and suppress the truth.
 It is what comes naturally to them.

 By the time that the rest of the world realised that there was a highly infectious disease that was new and had a significant mortality, it was too late.
 Closing borders in March 2020 would probably have achieved little as the virus was already in many countries.